You are here:

 Finding new solutions for environmentally compatible fisheries management is the goal of fisheries research at the GEOMAR Research Centre.
 The website from the ‘Discover’ series summarises current information.

 Sustainable fish purchasing - but how?
-This portal provides information on the state of fish stocks in the sea - comprehensive, up-to-date and scientifically proven.
-Available in German only.
+This portal provides information on the state of fish stocks in the sea that is important for the German market - comprehensive, up-to-date and scientifically proven.

 The GEOMAR Research Centre provides information about the natural ressources stored at the bottom of the deep sea and about ongoing research projects on the environmental impact of possible mining.